 The general public can participate:

-- Buy a boat and sail it in the Mackinac Race (not this year, too late to enter, but plan for next year).
+- Buy a boat and sail it in the Mackinac Race (not this year, it’s to late to enter, but plan for next year).

-- It might not be too late to sign up as crew in this year's race.
-I've seen people show up Saturday morning with a gear bag and a cardboard sign looking to crew, and they get picked up.
+- It might not be to late to sign up as crew in this year’s race.
+I’ve seen people show up Saturday morning with a gear bag and a cardboard sign “Need Crew?” looking to crew, and they get picked up.
 We picked up crew one year this way when we were short, he turned out to be a great guy.

 - In person, you can go to the “Ashore Thing” sponsored by Michigan Avenue Magazine at East end of Navy Pier from 10am to 1pm on Saturday July 19th The boats in the race parade past the end of the Pier and announcers offer tidbits about each boat as they pass by.
 Maritime tradition always have boats wave at one another, while it may be friendly, it actually means that all is well aboard the boat.
 Give a wave, that let’s us know that you’re alright.